 As a reminder, I booked this segment as part of a larger Aeroplan mini round-the-world trip with stops in Jakarta and Paris for 155,000 Aeroplan miles.
 You can book your own round-the-world trip in business class in as little as two credit card applications!

-Total points earned = 155,000 – enough for a business class trip around the world, with up to three destinations and multiple layovers!
+Total points earned = 115,000 – enough for a business class trip around the world!

 Anyone considering a trip overseas should really consider routing through Taipei to experience one of the world’s best business class products – EVA Air is truly phenomenal.